 Robin Lindemann assists the firm in patent prosecution in areas related to chemistry and materials science.
 With a background in materials science, materials engineering and mathematics, Robin utilizes his technical experience when working with clients.
+Robin’s experience includes assisting with application drafting, office action responses, patentability searching and freedom to operate searching.

 Prior to joining Wolf Greenfield, Robin was conferred his PhD in Materials Science from MIT, where he focused his research on the role of dynamic behavior in the function of peptides, proteins and self-assembling materials.
 His knowledge also spans the areas of mass spectrometry, magnetic resonance, X-ray and light scattering, surface characterization, light spectroscopy, electron microscopy, solid state peptide synthesis, radical/condensation polymerization techniques, thin-film electronics, electronic polymers, purification/workup techniques including HPLC, TLC, and flash chromatography.